 Our approach is demonstrated in Figure 1 for an example utterance from the TIMIT Corpus [7].
 The segmentation is performed using an extension of Hidden Markov models with an unbounded number of states and mixtures.
 This model is known as infinite HMM or more recently a Hierarchical Dirichlet Process HMM (HDP-HMM) [6].
 It uses a hierarchical Bayesian model to define a nonparametric Bayesian HMM [8].

 Relation to Prior Work: We propose a new algorithm for the segmentation of the speech based on a nonparametric Bayesian approach [5] known as an HDP-HMM [6].
 Previously a dynamic programming method was applied that incorporated a heuristic stopping criterion [2]-[4].
 Recently, Lee & Glass [9] proposed a nonparametric Bayesian approach for unsupervised segmentation of speech.
 A Dirichlet Process Mixture (DPM) model was used.
 In order to obtain phoneme-like segments, they modeled each segment using a 3-state HMM.
-A Gibbs sampler was employed to estimate the segments along with their parameters.
+A Gibbs sampler was employed to estimate the segment’s boundaries along with their parameters.
 In our model, we model each segment using one state of an HMM and let HDP-HMM discover the optimal number of segments.

 Hierarchical Dirichlet Processes